To understand computations in R, two slogans are helpful:

 Wickham, H., & Grolemund, G. (2017).
 R for data science: Import, tidy, transform, visualize, and model data.
 Retrieved from http://r4ds.had.co.nz

-When some process can be explained by its purpose without considering its content or mechanism, scientists call this a functional explanation.↩
+When some process is explained by its purpose without considering its content or mechanism, we call this a functional explanation.↩

 We can print the definition of any function by typing it at the prompt of the console (without parentheses).
 However, the fact that we have been using functions like